AlexandreDejour/DofusGroup/README.md

     - No preparation
     - Low interest for some of them

  All of these, slows down players's progression and deteriorate their experience if they don't find any mate.
 This situation is accentuated if players don't have many playing time.
-But now DofusGroup is here to change the game.
+But now DofusGroup is now here to change the game!

 ### Goal